ietf-rats-wg/eat/draft-ietf-rats-eat.md

 # Introduction

-Some of the goals and fundamentals in the security model for attestation are not the same as other security standards such as those aimed at privacy (e.g., TLS) and authentication (e.g. FIDO).
-The security model for attestation is not described here.
-Instead see {{RATS.Architecture}}.

-EAT provides the definition of a common set of claims that can be made about an entity, a device, some software and/or some hardware.
+An Entity Attestation Token (EAT) is a message or token made up of claims about an entity.
+An entity may be a device, some hardware or some software.
-This claims set is received by a relying party who uses it to decide if and how it will interact with the remote entity.
+The claims are ultimately used by a relying party who decides if and how it will interact with the entity.
-It may choose to not trust the entity and not interact with it.
+The relying party may choose to trust, not trust or partially trust the entity.
-It may choose to trust it.
-It may partially trust it, for example allowing monetary transactions only up to a limit.
+For example, partial trust may be allowing a monetary transaction only up to a limit.

-EAT defines the encoding of the claims set in CBOR {{RFC8949}} and JSON {{RFC7159}}.
-EAT is an extension to CBOR Web Token (CWT) {{RFC8392}} and JSON Web Token (JWT) {{RFC7519}}.

-The claims set is secured in transit with the same mechanisms used by CWT and JWT, in particular CBOR Object Signing and Encryption (COSE) {{RFC9052}} and JSON Object Signing and Encryption (JOSE) {{RFC7515}} {{RFC7516}}.
-Authenticity and integrity protection must always be provided.
-Privacy (encryption) may additionally be provided.
-The key material used to sign and encrypt is specifically created and provisioned for the purpose of attestation.
-It is the use of this key material that make the claims set "attested" rather than just some parameters sent to the relying party by the device.

-EAT is focused on authenticating, identifying and characterizing implementations where implementations are devices, chips, hardware, software and such.
-This is distinct from protocols like TLS {{RFC8446}} that authenticate and identify servers and services.
-It is equally distinct from protocols like SASL {{RFC4422}} that authenticate and identify persons.

-The notion of attestation is large, ranging over a broad variety of use cases and security levels.
+The security model and goal for attestation are unique and are not the same as for other security standards like those for server authentication, user authentication and secured messaging.
+The reader is assumed to be familiar with the goals and security model for attestation as described in {{RATS.Architecture}}.

+This document defines some common claims that are potentially of broad use.
+EAT additionally allows proprietary claims and for further claims to be standardized.
-Here are a few examples of claims:
+Here are some examples:

 * Make and model of manufactured consumer device
 * Make and model of a chip or processor, particularly for a security-oriented chip